hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 Use them whenever you can with the new filepath API.
 Refer to the [Fixing Haskell filepaths](https://hasufell.github.io/posts/2022-06-29-fixing-haskell-filepaths.html) blog post for more details.

+### Lazy vs Strict

+The properties of lazy vs strict variants for `Text` and `ByteString` might already be obvious for many Haskellers:

+- **Lazy**:
+  * can be streamed and incrementally processed, potentially in constant space
+  * can express infinite data streams
+  * slightly less efficient in terms of time complexity, depending on number of chunks (compared to their strict counterparts)
+  * can work with lazy IO ([more on that later](#a-word-on-lazy-io))
+- **Strict**:
+  * is the most efficient in terms of time complexity
+  * is always forced into memory

 ### String Types Cheat Sheet